 Upcoming Surveys, Instruments and Missions

 (Lawrence, 2016) emphasize that variability studies hold information on otherwise unresolvable regions in quasars.
-And population studies of large samples likewise have been very productive for our understanding of quasars.
+Likewise, population studies of large samples have been very productive for our understanding of quasars.
 These two themes are coming together in the idea of systematic variability studies of large samples and over the next 5 or so years the field of observational extragalactic astrophysics is poised for a fundamental and rapid change.